Overview of Practicum Training

 UT Harris County Psychiatric Center

 This is a University of Texas teaching hospital that provides comprehensive inpatient care to individuals with serious mental illnesses (including schizophrenia, severe mood disorders, and behavioral and adjustment problems).
 There is a rotation exclusively working with adults that is generally very short term.
 There is also a rotation working with children and adolescents who generally have longer stays.
-A forensic rotation is present as well.
 Students may be involved in both assessment and treatment.

 Students at Walker County have the opportunity to provide both therapy and assessment services to adults who are currently on probation.
 They also give crisis intervention assistance to those who may require medical referral or hospitalization.
 In addition, they provide consultation to officers in the department, both in terms of individual clients and the overall streamlining and improvement of the operation.